Teens & Menstrual Cups

 Take a "dry run" before your period: You might be more comfortable practising before your period if you feel squeamish about touching blood.
 In this case, use water or water-based lubricant to make things easier.

 Try different folds that accentuate the insertion point: Most use the typical C-fold.
-However, there are many ways to fold a menstrual cup.
+However, there are many ways to fold a Lunette.
 Check out the most common different folds that you can use with your period cup.

 Proper insertion direction: Be aware that the direction of insertion needs to be aimed towards the small of your back — not straight up.